hazelcast/hazelcast-jet/site/docs/design-docs/010-operator-framework.md

-For community/non-certified versions of the operators which gets published to the [OperatorHub.io](https://operatorhub.io/) are tested by deploying them to a regular Kubernetes clusters by following the installation instructions in the README files in [this repository](https://github.com/hazelcast/hazelcast-jet-operator) .
-Testing of these operators should also be automated with a Jenkins pipeline.
+For community/non-certified versions of the operators which gets published to the [OperatorHub.io](https://operatorhub.io/) are tested automatically with a corresponding Jenkins pipeline which deploys them to a regular Kubernetes cluster and verifies the cluster formation.

-Automated test pipeline which creates a Hazelcast Jet cluster with Management Center using OpenShift specific images and verifies its health has been added to the Jenkins.
+Automated test pipeline, which creates a Hazelcast Jet cluster with Management Center using OpenShift specific images then verifies its health, has been added to the Jenkins.

 ## Future Improvements

-Automated test coverage can be increased.

 It is logical to extend capabilities of the operators to cover more scenarios rather than the basic installation.